gob77/js-snake/README.md

 snake game in vanilla js
 # To do

-- [x] add snake.
+- [x] Add snake.
-- [x] add random "food" for the snake.
+- [x] Add random "food" for the snake.
-- [x] add score and updateScore.
+- [x] Add score and updateScore.
-- [x] add distance detection function and make food reapear if the snake touch the food.
+- [x] Add distance detection function and make food reapear if the snake touch the food.
-- [] make snake grow if touch food.
+- [ ] Make snake grow if touch food.
-- [] make snake move automatically.
+- [ ] Make snake move automatically.
-- [] set game area and detect colitions.
+- [ ] Set game area and detect colitions.
-- [] detect colition if the snake touches itself
+- [ ] Detect colition if the snake touches itself
-- [] make the UI for the game
+- [ ] Make the UI for the game